bwallace4/p3-python-command-line-project/README.md

 ## Usage
-HOW we communicate with the terminal run
+HOW we communicate with the terminal run ./cli.py........
- ./cli.py
-My lib.py - is where I keep most of my data. seed.py - is where i seed my data using the faker library. debug.py-  is where I test bugs in my application. models.py - is where I keep my data tables.
+My lib.py - is where I keep most of my data....... seed.py - is where i seed my data using the faker library....... debug.py-  is where I test bugs in my application...... models.py - is where I keep my data tables......

 FIRST STEP is creating the database by running models.py SECOND STEP is running seed.py to add some random data to the database